 Deep Vein Thrombosis Diagnosis and Treatment

-The proper medical workup to diagnose the condition is through imaging studies, like an ultrasound or x-ray.
-Many times, a venogram will be ordered in the other tests are inconclusive.
-A blood test, the D-dimer test, can also be diagnostic of a deep vein thrombosis.
+The proper medical workup to diagnose the condition is through imaging studies, like an ultrasound or X-ray.
+Many times, a venogram will be ordered in the other tests that are inconclusive.
+A blood test, the D-dimer test, can also be diagnostic of deep vein thrombosis.

 If the condition is diagnosed, it is a medical emergency.
-Treatment can include surgery, medication, the use of compression stockings, and compression stockings.
+Treatment can include surgery, medication, and compression stockings.

 Can I File a Deep Vein Thrombosis Malpractice Lawsuit?

 A doctor tending to a patient with symptoms must quickly diagnose a DVT.
 If a blood clot is identified, the doctor must take all necessary steps to provide quick care.
 A doctor can be found negligent for ignoring the signs of thrombosis or failing to order diagnostic imaging.
 A delay in treatment can be fatal.

 The legal basis for a medical malpractice claim is straightforward.
 All physicians in Michigan have a professional duty to treat patients with appropriate skill and care.
 The failure to provide proper treatment is called medical malpractice, or medical negligence.
 There must also be proof the negligence caused a serious injury to the patient.

 To win a claim, a plaintiff must rely on the report and opinion of a medical expert witness.
 Only a doctor is qualified to speak as to how another physician failed to diagnose and treat a patient.
 According to Michigan Compiled Law §600.2169, an expert must be certified in the same field of specialty medicine as the defendant.